 Cash flow is coveted by all investors, regardless of their preferred investment sources and strategies.
 This is the beautiful thing about owning rental property.
 Monthly income ("cash flow") is the gift that keeps on giving.
 It can be saved for future investments and portfolio additions, acting much like a dividend.
 In the event of another recession, that monthly income will still pay the mortgage and owners need not be concerned with forcibly selling properties in order to make payments.
 This same monthly income can be multiplied via a plethora of avenues and can only add to your bank account.
 Again, in the event of a recession, rental property owners might very well be the only professionals who can still profit in an otherwise "compromised" economy.

 While some investors prefer to pay cash for properties, others elect to pay a monthly mortgage.
-If this is you, then you already know that monthly mortgage dollars don't really come from you.
+If this is you, then you already know that monthly mortgage dollars don't really come from you, they come from a bank, financial institution, or a mortgage lender.
 You are building equity in your rental, which can be used at any time, and you are likely to get every dollar back that you have put into the property.
 Your tenants can be thanked for paying the mortgage and you are sitting pretty as long as your property retains value.
 On top of that, your mortgage interest is tax deductible... paid by your tenants!

 Depreciation really a beautiful word.
 As your property ages, it depreciates and the IRS is willing to compensate owners by authorizing write-offs for a percentage of the income gained from the property.
 If you own residential rental real estate, you may count depreciation for 27.5 consecutive years unless you sell the property sooner.
 It gets even better if you own commercial rental property as you may enjoy 39 years of depreciation.
 Consult your CPA to learn the rules and benefits.
 You might be in a position to keep additional portions of your rental income!!!